cisene/cisene/stuff/the-move/the-move.md

 Some explanations;

+**Home Base B19** - Our little house in Hällbybrunn, Eskiistuna

-Habitat L - A small basement apartment on Lundbladsvägen, Eskilstuna
+**Habitat L** - A small basement apartment on Lundbladsvägen, Eskilstuna

-Habitat X - A hotel in central Västerås, Vasagatan
+**Habitat X** - A hotel in central Västerås, Vasagatan

-Habitat B - A bed and breakfast outside Västerås, Badelunda Bed & Breakfast
+**Habitat B** - A bed and breakfast outside Västerås, Badelunda Bed & Breakfast

+**FLV5** - Our destination, the aparment we moved to in Bjurhovda, Västerås

+Everything below was posted on my now defunct blog, I wrote this blog posts to keep sane during the period when we were technically "homeless" or "unhoused".